stackbit-projects/the-wordsmithery-453d8/content/pages/index.md

           presentations of your organization's goals to their teams?
 Or do you simply have multiple managers on your team who could benefit from dedicated mentorship?
-We offer comprehensive plans that include regular 1-1s with all individual managers in your group, same-day "office hour" appointments for timely wordsmithing needs, and checkpoint assessments with teams to ensure messages are landing as intended.
+We offer comprehensive plans that include regular 1-1s with managers in your group, same-day "office hour" appointments for timely wordsmithing needs, and checkpoint assessments with teams to ensure messages are landing as intended.
         actions:
           - label: Learn More
             url: /style-guide